eriklarsen4/CVSL/Tutorials/wins-by-war-tutorial.md

 June 6th, 2022

 This is a tutorial script for scraping and plotting some baseball data I've already investigated before.
-Not quite as nuanced as some other plots I developed for my doctoral work, but no less quality.
+Not quite as nuanced as some other plots I developed for my doctoral work, but no less in quality.
+My code isn't typically as verbose as this, but for tutorial purposes, I'm explicit whether in comments or by these segments.

 ## Import Packages